 Member States should also prepare a description of bathing waters and the potential impacts and threats to water quality, both as an information for citizens and as a management tool for the responsible authorities, through the so-called bathing water profiles.
 They could include in particular a description of the area concerned, any sources of pollution and the location of the water monitoring points.
 A guidance document based on best practices has been prepared with the cooperation of national experts.
 The bathing water profiles can cover one or more contiguous bathing waters and should be ready since March 2011.

 Beyond the 1976 Bathing Water Directive, the new Directive ensures timely information of the public during the bathing season, with an obligation for Member States to disseminate actively and promptly information on bathing water quality.
 In particular, notices banning or advising against bathing should be rapidly and easily identifiable.
 The Commission adopted on the 27 May 2011 a decision establishing a symbol for information to the public on bathing water classification and any bathing prohibition.

 Every year the Commission publishes a summary report on the quality of bathing water, based on the reports that the Member States should submit to it before the start of each bathing season.
-At present, the Commission and the European Environment Agency publish an EU-wide report covering all 28 Member States, both in a paper and online version.
+At present, the Commission and the European Environment Agency publish on-line an EU-wide report covering all 28 Member States.
 Reports on individual Member States, the so-called national country reports, are also available online.
 Want to have quick information on the status of your favourite bathing spot?
-Check out the EEAs interactive map and tabular viewers, also containing links to the bathing water profiles (where available)!
+Check out the EEAs interactive map